intel/he-toolkit/docker/README.md

   following these
   [instructions](https://docs.docker.com/engine/install/ubuntu/).
-- **Supported Underlying Hardware** (Recommended): Intel HEXL will be enabled by default, it is recommended to use a processor with at least Intel AVX512DQ support.
+- **Supported Underlying Hardware** (Recommended): Intel HEXL will be enabled by default.
+Although Intel HEXL does not require any AVX512-enabled hardware, it is recommended to use a processor with at least Intel AVX512DQ support.
   For best performance, it is recommended to use processors supporting AVX512-IFMA52.

 ### Steps